SharinaS/Cloud-Engineering-Fundamentals/EC2.md

 ------------------------

 # Use the Terminal (Mac) To interact with AWS

+You use **access keys** to sign programmatic requests that you make to AWS if you use AWS CLI commands (using the SDKs) or using AWS API operations.
+Like a user name and password, you must use both the access key ID and secret access key together to authenticate your requests.

+In contrast, The **AWS key pair** is used to securely connect to your Amazon EC2 instances.

 ## Gain Access to Your EC2 Instance

 Make sure there is a User added within IAM on the Amazon console with Administrator Access.

 If you're using credentials (don't; a role is much more secure):

 * You should have an Access key ID and a Secret access key downloaded somewhere (regenerate these by going to `IAM` > `Users` > the user name > `Security Credentials` tab, and under the "Access keys" section click `Make inactive` or `Delete`... and then click `Create access key` to generate a new set of keys.
 Make sure to download the **.csv file!**).

 ## Head over to the terminal.

 In the Amazon console, go to EC2 > Running Instances.
 Click the box next to the instance name, and click on Description tab.
 Copy to clipboard the "IPv4 Public IP."
 Also make note of the "Key pair name" in this section.

 Navigate to the folder you downloaded (or moved) the **.pem** file into and type into the terminal: